RoseIntroductionAbout the Instruments

 Specification:

-FF-f 3, chromatic, A-415.
-Case of varnished hardwood.
+FF-f 3, chromatic, A-415 (A-440 version is also possible).
+Case of walnut.
 Ebony naturals and bone-capped accidentals.
-Four screw-on square-tapered legs are included in the base price.
-Other case woods, a soundboard rose, interior veneering, and alternate leg styles are available as options.
-175 x 50 cm (69 x 20 in).
+Four screw-on, square-tapered legs are included in the base price.
+Other case woods, a paneled lid, a soundboard rose, and alternate leg styles are available as options.
+148 x 49 cm (58 x 19 in).

 brown line